Skip to main content

 Why Choose All Well for Garage Conversions in Dulwich?

 Dulwich's housing stock is biased towards larger detached and semi-detached properties, particularly in East Dulwich (SE22) and Dulwich Village.
 Many of these have generous integral or attached garages that are now used for storage rather than parking.
-A well-finished garage conversion in Dulwich typically becomes a high-end home office, a guest annexe, or a study with built-in joinery — the property values here justify the cost of a premium specification, and the conversion adds 8-12% to property value when done properly.
+A well-finished garage conversion in Dulwich typically becomes a high-end home office, a guest annexe, or a study with built-in joinery, and the property values here justify a premium specification.
 Most of our SE21/SE22 garage work is on 1920s-1950s properties with planning histories worth checking.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.